l33tn00b/grr_neo_upgrade/README.md

 # To Do
 * Adjustable Z axis end switch.
 The stock one is calibrated to a printing bed height that is based on 2mm PMMA plus BuildTak.
 I now print on glass which fits nicely with the E3D V6's slightly higher nozzle..
 * Heated Bed (parts are here) to prevent warping when printing on glass.
 Plus finally printing material other than PLA.
+See https://github.com/l33tn00b/grr_neo_upgrade/blob/master/halterung_druckbett_2%20v1.step for a sketch of the mounting adapter for classic 4-point mounting of a heated print bed.
 * Replace Printrboard (Duet3D WiFi is on its way).
 * Replace T3 belts and pulleys with standard T2.5 (distant future.
 Parts are here, though).